Copper IUD and libido: facts, myths, and real experiences

 -

-The state of the vaginal flora and vaginal microbiota
+of the state of the vaginal flora and vaginal microbiota,

 -

-The quality of the relational and sexual relationship (communication, trust, listening)
+the quality of the emotional and sexual relationship (communication, trust, listening),

 -